eniehack/pleroma-docker/README.md

 You'll have to figure something out on your own.

 If `SCRIPT_BIND_IN_MANUAL` is `true` we will forward `pleroma:4000` to `${SCRIPT_BIND_IP}:${SCRIPT_PORT_HTTP}`.

-**Pleroma's internal SSL implementation is currently not supported.**

 #### SSL (`SCRIPT_ENABLE_SSL`)